jundalisay/spblist/content/en/research/mohammad/quran/sura-025a.md

 36. We said, “Go to the people who rejected Our signs,” and We destroyed them completely.

-37. And the people of Noah: when they rejected the messengers, We drowned them, and made them a lesson for mankind.
+37. When the people of Noah rejected the messengers, We drowned them, and made them a lesson for mankind.
 We have prepared for the wrongdoers a painful retribution.

-38. And Aad, and Thamood, and the inhabit- ants of Arras, and many generations in be- tween.
+38. Aad, and Thamood, and the inhabitants of Arras, and many generations in between.

 39. To each We presented the parables; and each We devastated utterly.

-40. And they came upon the city that was drenched by the terrible rain.
+40. They came upon the city that was drenched by the terrible rain.
 Did they not see it?
 But they do not expect resurrection.

 41. And when they see you, they take you for nothing but mockery: “Is this the one Allah sent as a messenger?”

 42. “He nearly led us away from our gods, had we not patiently adhered to them.”
 But they will know, when they witness the torment, who is further away from the way.

 43. Have you seen him who chose his desire as his god?
 Would you be an agent for him?

 44. Or do you assume that most of them hear or understand?
 They are just like cattle, but even more errant in their way.

 45. Do you not see how your Lord extends the shadow?
 Had He willed, He could have made it still.
 And We made the sun a pointer to it.

-46. Then We withdraw it towards Us gradu- ally.
+46. Then We withdraw it towards Us gradually.

 47. And it is He who made the night a covering for you, and sleep for rest; and He made the day a revival.
 48. And it is He who sends the winds, bringing advance news of His mercy; and We send